What Every Parent Needs To Know About Car Seat Head Support For Infants

 “The way the manufacturer intends car seats to be installed, there shouldn’t be a lot of head flopping forward.
-If you see a head falling forward in an installed seat, it’s probably installed at the wrong angle,” says Dr. Ben Hoffman, Oregon Health and Sciences University pediatrician and chair of the American Academy of Pediatrics’ Council on Injury, Violence and Poison Prevention.
+If you see a child’s head falling forward in an installed seat, it’s probably installed at the wrong angle,” says Ben Hoffman, M.D., Oregon Health and Sciences University pediatrician.
+In that case, you need to fix the angle of the car seat to provide more head support.

 Easier said than done.
-Even the best car seats on the market often require a herculean effort to install, and even after hours of trying to get it right, an alarming majority of them aren’t properly installed.
-According to Hoffman, 80% of rear-facing car seats are installed incorrectly, and a whopping 95% of families with newborns make critical mistakes with car seats.
+According to Hoffman, 80% of rear-facing car seats are installed incorrectly, and a whopping 95 percent of families with newborns make critical mistakes with car seats.
 Parents are strongly urged to get their seats checked by a certified technician.
-And, no, despite rumors to the contrary, firefighters cannot and should not stand in for technicians. (“Some of the most creative and frankly wrong car seat installations I’ve seen have been by well-meaning, uncertified firefighters,” says Hoffman.)
+And, no, despite rumors to the contrary, firefighters cannot and should not stand in for technicians.

 “I wouldn’t put anything around my baby’s neck, to be honest.
-There’s not going to be any peer-reviewed data on those things, and that’s the gold standard,” says Hoffman.
+There’s not going to be any peer-reviewed data on those things, and that’s the gold standard,” he says.
 “I think what happens is those things can make a parent complacent.
 That’s where things are going to happen, especially if there’s something around a baby’s neck.”

 Bottom line: A properly installed car seat should prevent flop-forward injuries, but not necessarily some side-to-side bobbling.
 And that’s okay.
 Some bobbling is to be expected.
 Headbanging, however, is not.